Jackie-2016

 Grade: A-

-The film is not a retread of conspiracy theories nor does it feature more than a few glimpses brief of JFK himself, but rather, it is Jackie’s story and what she faced throughout the ordeal.
+The film does not retread conspiracy theories or feature more than a few brief glimpses of JFK himself.
+Instead, it tells Jackie’s story and what she faced throughout the ordeal.

-Director Pablo Larrain, primarily known for achievements with foreign-language films (the Chilean film, No comes to mind), rather than the American History genre, is successful in his work with direction.
+Director Pablo Larrain, primarily known for achievements with foreign-language films (the Chilean film No (2012), comes to mind), rather than the American history genre, is successful in his work with direction.

-The film is a gloomy one, both in tone and with the terrific brooding musical score composed by Mica Levi, with its loud, abrupt sound effects.
+The film is gloomy, both in tone and with the terrific brooding musical score composed by Mica Levi, with its loud, abrupt sound effects.

 The overall feel of the film is foreboding and dark.

-Held in Massachusetts, Jackie is away from the limelight in peaceful tranquility but is still pained.
+Held in Massachusetts, Jackie is still pained in peaceful tranquility away from the limelight.

-Jackie was met with harsh criticisms and defiance for desiring to do so.
-A proud woman- she did not wish to run off and hide from the terrible events that occurred.
+Jackie was met with harsh criticism and defiance for her desire.
+A proud woman, she did not wish to run away and hide from the terrible events.

 Jackie is mostly a quiet, introspective film.
-Much of the film is Jackie being interviewed, or flashbacks of her giving the White House tour.
+Much of the film is about Jackie being interviewed, and there are flashbacks of her giving the White House tour.

-Portman embraces her pain and the audience grieves with her- she is alone in more ways than one.
-We see her not only as a First Lady but as a sad woman, in her agony.
+Portman embraces her pain, and the audience grieves with her.
+She is alone in more ways than one.
+We see her not only as a First Lady but also as a sad woman in her agony.

 Portman is fantastic in her mannerisms and tone of voice.

-I loved the continuous usage of flashbacks to tell the story, but the film does not delve into an unneeded history lesson- we all know what happened- the point of the film is to answer curiosity about Jackie.
+I loved the continuous usage of flashbacks to tell the story.
+Still, the film does not delve into an unneeded history lesson.
+We all know what happened.
+The point of the film is to answer curiosity about Jackie.

 What is most effective is the focus on Jackie’s reactions and how Jackie handled the events.